naubiomech/TeensyNanoExoCode/CONTRIBUTING.md

 Hello and welcome!
-This is an embedded codebase is used to help people walk, and we're glad to have you contributing.
+This is an embedded codebase is used to help people move, and we're glad to have you contributing.

 ## Overview